Aloshi/EmulationStation/README.md

 **Both new and old devices can be (re)configured at any time by pressing the Start button and choosing "CONFIGURE INPUT".**  From here, you may unplug the device you used to open the menu and plug in a new one, if necessary.
 New devices will be appended to the existing input configuration file, so your old devices will remain configured.

-**If things stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen reappear on next run.**
+**If your controller stops working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on next run.**

 You can use `--help` or `-h` to view a list of command-line options.
 Briefly outlined here: